How can I learn English more efficiently?

 Yes.
-TOEFL, IELTS, SAT, and ACT scores are not required for admission.
+TOEFL or IELTS scores are not required for admission.
 During Orientation, students will be tested and placed in the appropriate level of English language classes.
 To review for the ESL placement test, visit accuplacer.collegeboard.org.

 Scores must be current within 5 years.

 Students whose first language is not English take the ESL placement.
-Students who have taken English Composition I at a U.S. college or university, and earned a "C" or better in the course, and students with high enough TOEFL, IELTS, SAT, or ACT scores may be exempt from the ESL placement test.
+Students who have taken English Composition I at a U.S. college or university, and earned a "C" or better in the course, and students with high enough TOEFL or IELTS scores may be exempt from the ESL placement test.

 This depends on your placement test scores.
 Your advisor will explain the scores, offer advice, and help you to register you for appropriate courses.

 ESL credits do not transfer, so this depends upon your placement test scores.
 It is rare but possible to test out of ESL and go directly into development English or English Composition I.

 Students are given a subject test on the first day of each class to ensure the accuracy of the initial placement test scores.
 If students score high enough on this subject test, they may be recommended to skip a level.

 Yes.
 In the United States, students are expected to attend all classes and participate in class.
 Students who cannot attend a class should inform the instructor beforehand.

 Yes.
 Students in ESL Writing, Reading, and Speaking/Listening are required to attend tutoring sessions.
 Tutoring is a natural and practical way to practice what you've learned in class.